 - Lie flat on the ground and cover your head.
 If the explosion is some distance away, it could take 30 seconds or more for the blast wave to hit.

-- Take shelter as soon as you can, even if you are many miles from ground zero where the attack occurred – radioactive fallout can be carried by the winds for hundreds of miles.
+- Take shelter as soon as possible, even if you are many miles from ground zero.
+Radioactive fallout can be carried by the winds for hundreds of miles.

 - If you were outside during or after the blast, get clean as soon as possible, to remove radioactive material that may have settled on your body.